 - Sustainable Markets

 In addition to investing in its Awardees, the Skoll Foundation connects them to a robust global network of social entrepreneurs, innovators, and corporate and government leaders who attend the annual Skoll World Forum on Social Entrepreneurship in Oxford.
 This connection to other social innovators extends year-round through the Skoll World Forum Online.

 Skoll Awards Nominations

-The Skoll Foundation is currently in the process of streamlining our sourcing process for the Skoll Awards for Social Entrepreneurship.
-Our goal is to save organizations’ valuable time, while continuing to identify the most highly aligned social entrepreneurs.
+The Skoll Foundation is streamlining our sourcing process for the Skoll Awards for Social Entrepreneurship.
+Our goal is to save organizations valuable time, while identifying the most highly-aligned social entrepreneurs.
 To that end, the Skoll Foundation only accepts nominations from our network of partners and does not accept unsolicited nominations.

 Criteria and Eligibility for a Skoll Award

 If you have been solicited to refer and/or nominate an Awardee, please review the Skoll Award criteria closely to determine whether your organization would be eligible and likely to receive the award.
 Thank you in advance for your interest!

 The selection process for the Skoll Awards for Social Entrepreneurship is competitive, with fewer than 10 Awards given annually.
 Not all organizations that meet the eligibility requirements and align with our criteria receive the Award.

 - Innovation: Organization has an approach that fundamentally disrupts the status quo to solve social and/or environmental problems.